ArjunS07/arjuns07.github.io/content/blog/2022-7-apps-student-needs/index.md

 {{< figure src="/blog/2022-7-apps-student-needs/noisli.jpeg" caption="Image via [Noisli](https://www.noisli.com/)" >}}

 Staying focused through that hard work, though, is always difficult.
-Nosili is a website that provides up to 1.5 hours per day of free, highly customisable background audio to focus to, drowning out external distractions and noise – letting you focus on the task at hand.
+Nosili is a website that provides up to 1.5 hours per day of free, highly customisable background audio to focus to, drowning out external distractions and noise–letting you focus on the task at hand.

 Get Noisli [here](https://www.noisli.com/).